brandonjurado/3D-Image-Transformer/README.md

 Before you report a bug, please take your time to find if an issue hasn't been reported yet

 We're also open to pull requests

-## Something Missing?
-If you still have some questions do not hesitate to ask us.
-Open an issue or [visit our Slack](https://mdbbetatest.slack.com)